How to connect to Redshift on Workato

 When used in a Delete rows action, this will delete all rows in the

-users table where at least one associated row in the
+invoices table where at least one associated row in the

-tickets table has a value of 2 in the
+accounts table has a value of 2 in the

 Using datapills in